SpaceZore/SEGT-GO/README.md

 # SEGT-GO

-This repo is for the key implementation of paper "SEGT-GO: A Graph Transformer Method Based on PPI Serialization and Explanatory Artificial Intelligence for Protein Function Prediction".
+This repo contains the data and key codes of the paper "SEGT-GO: A Graph Transformer Method Based on PPI Serialization and Explanatory Artificial Intelligence for Protein Function Prediction."

 ## A Gentle Introduction